rossigee/provider-plausible/README.md

 ### Common Issues

 #### 401 Unauthorized
-- Verify API key has `sites:provision:*` scope
+- Verify API key has required scopes (see Prerequisites section)
 - Check API key is correctly formatted in secret
 - Ensure Plausible instance has Sites API enabled

 #### 406 Not Acceptable
 - Verify your Plausible account has Sites API access
-- Check API key has the correct `sites:provision:*` scope
+- Check API key has all required scopes for the resources you're managing

 #### Connection Errors
 - Verify `baseURL` in ProviderConfig